On truth, intent, and how we make meaning.

 Because I see what you see – at least for the purposes of analysis.
 Odds are you will never sit down with me and talk about the things you’ve “seen.”
 And I will never be able to confirm or deny them.
 And neither will your professor.
 So tell me what you see in my film.

 Majidi sees that I am stuck so he pushes me in the right direction, as only a director knows how.

-Ms. Anderson, did you entire class watch my work?
+Ms. Andersson, did you entire class watch my work?

 No, actually we got to pick our own film to watch.